asb92992/On-premises-Active-Directory-Deployed-in-the-Cloud-Azure-/README.md

 - To do that I right click on jessica and went to properties and then member of
 - I then added a domain admin group in member of
 - I proceeded to type domain and check groups and then click on domain admin
-- That then made jessica doe a administrator
+- Made jessica doe a administrator

 <p>